 I’ve found that a few key principles can help make lasting changes:

 Choose Your Goals Carefully.
 It’s hard enough to follow through on a realistic goal that we deeply care about, so it’s next to impossible if the goal is beyond our reach, or when it’s based on what we think others expect of us.
 You probably aren’t going to go to the gym seven days a week (at least, not past the first week); and if you’re resolving to lose another five pounds just because you feel you like you should, your motivation probably won’t be strong enough to go the distance.

 Ask yourself: Is the change I have in mind attainable?
 Is it something I truly value?

 Make a Commitment.
 Probably the number one reason we slip back into old habits is that we think we can rely on will power to maintain our progress.
 However, the problem isn’t our lack of motivation—it’s that we don’t change our lives in ways that will support our new behaviors.
-The man who wants to stop drinking alcohol once and for all, for example, might think the “wake-up call” he got will be enough to sustain his sobriety.
+Men who want to stop drinking alcohol once and for all, for example, might think the “wake-up call” they got will be enough to sustain their sobriety.
 Unfortunately most of the time, raw inspiration will get you to the start line, but it won’t sustain your journey or carry you to the finish line.
 Real commitment requires structuring your life in a way that makes it easier for you to make the right decision, like joining an exercise class so your instructor will be expecting you, or finding an AA meeting to attend at the time your friends are gathering for happy hour.